pesho-ivanov/martinus.github.io/_posts/2006-01-17-fxri-maintainer-wanted.md

 So, if anyone is interested and has an account on [rubyforge.org](http://rubyforge.org), please [contact me](mailto:martin.ankerl@gmail.com) and I will give you administrator access.

 And fear not, i think [the code](http://rubyforge.org/cgi-bin/viewcvs.cgi/fxri/fxri/?root=fxri) is not so bad.
-At least I have some comments in it ;-)
+At least I have some comments in it :wink: